About us | KROKODIL

 • 500.000+ euro media value.

-By providing physical space for activities, series of educational programs and mentoring sessions KROKODIL aims to strengthen and develop the capacities of local civil society organizations, citizen associations, initiatives & groups, activists, and individuals, in order to empower them to realize their goals and missions, to raise and improve the visibility of their activities in the promotion and development of democratic values, civic rights, minority and children’s rights, a healthier environment, multiculturalism, and cultural dialogue.
+By providing physical space for activities, a series of educational programs and mentoring sessions, KROKODIL aims to strengthen and develop the capacities of local civil society organisations, citizen associations, initiatives & groups, activists, and individuals to empower them to fulfil their goals and missions, to raise and improve the visibility of their activities in the promotion and development of democratic values, civic rights, minority and children’s rights, a healthier environment, multiculturalism, and cultural dialogue.

-The COVID-19 pandemic presented a unique challenge for democracies, and thus for the work of civil society organizations.
-The project “Better Together – Strengthening Dialogue and Cooperation in the Time of Crises” offers a platform for discussing and sharing the lessons learned about policy and public health emergency responses, the role of the government, and the effect on cultural and creative industries facing the continued challenges posed by the coronavirus.
-Moreover, the project supports the strengthening of the leadership skills of the organizations in creative and cultural industries through a series of webinars and further encourages the transfer of experiences and ideas among participants coming from different countries.
+The COVID-19 pandemic presented a unique challenge for democracies, and thus for the work of civil society organisations.
+The project “Better Together–Strengthening Dialogue and Cooperation in the Times of Crises” offered a platform for discussing and sharing the lessons learned about policy and public health emergency responses, the role of the government, and the effect on cultural and creative industries facing the continued challenges posed by the coronavirus.

-• 85+ organizations from 9 regional countries involved
+• 85+ organisations from 9 regional countries involved

 • 3 official institutions addressed